alexvanzyl/blog/content/posts/2020-05-19-fastapi-simple-application-structure-from-scratch.md

 featuredImage: /uploads/fastapi-simple-application-structure-from-scratch.jpg
 draft: false
 ---
-In this blog post we will set up a simple [FastAPI](https://fastapi.tiangolo.com/) application from scratch.
+In this blog post, we will set up a simple [FastAPI](https://fastapi.tiangolo.com/) application from scratch.
 This can serve as a good starting point for small to medium projects.

-## What will we cover? :memo:
+## What will we cover in this post? :memo:

--   Generating a base project with [Poetry](https://python-poetry.org/).
+-   Generate a base project with [Poetry](https://python-poetry.org/).
 -   Install **FastAPI**, **SQLAlchemy** and other dependencies.
 -   Create the necessary files that will serve as the base of the application.